The designer and founder of Jana Bek Designs, a ceramic lamp company, breaks down the formula for her chic and cheerful living room.

 What makes a room more than just pretty, what are the elements that make it memorable?
 In our Secrets of a Great Room series, we ask designers to tell us how they created their signature rooms.
 From decorating advice to the practical nitty gritty of furnishings, we get their insider advice on crafting rooms to remember, like this sunny and stylish living room by Jana Bek.

-Bek founded her lamp company in 20TK, after spending her career in all corners of the home market.
+Bek founded her lamp company after spending her career in all corners of the home market.
 Bek worked as both a product designer and a buyer for some of the biggest names in interiors before launching her own venture.
 Sophisticated yet cheerful, Bek’s home is also a laboratory for her company.
 Here she can try out prototypes for new lamps, play with color, and explore new shapes and patterns.
 Bek shuffles accessories often and “shops her own home” when she wants to refresh a space, but she takes a slow and steady approach to the foundation of her decor.
 Bek describes how she redecorated her living room in her open-plan home:

 Build a timeless foundation.